-One day in early 2020, organizations started a new workday after things changed overnight.
-The effects of COVID-19 took many employees out of the workplace and into a home office setting.
+The effects of COVID-19 have taken many employees out of the workplace and into a home office setting.
 With an almost instant remote working situation, employees were forced to bring home computer screens, docking stations, laptops, desk top computers, client files and anything else they needed in order to do their jobs.

 Then came the increased use of remote teleconference applications and a whole new set of questions: